peterk7/diy-onic-converter/README.md

 * Some text may be treated incorrectly (&nbsp; is considered as text and partially converted)
 * Some websites may prevent running the code alltogether.
 In that case, try running it on a different website.
+* Due to how we are using the replacing of the HTML, some special characters are not converted properly (for example &nbsp;).
+  * This is because we are attempting to keep the HTML structure while replacing the text.

 ## Tested on